uzh-bf/klicker-uzh/docs/docs/basics/audience_interaction.md

 14. **Pause Session:** Click here if you want to pause at the current state of a session and continue the same session later on (by reactivating it from the session list).
 15. **Cancel Session:** Click here if you want to cancel the session and restart it from a fresh state.
 Please note that this will remove all results that might have previously been collected for this session.
 Once the cancellation has been confirmed, the session can be restarted from the session list. -->

-Finally, the picture below shows the feedback site, which can be used if only the pinned questions together with their upvotes shall be shown on a screen (e.g. to the lecturer):
+Finally, the screenshot below shows the referenced feedback site, which can be used if only pinned questions together with their upvotes shall be shown on a screen (e.g. to the lecturer):

 ![Lecturer View Feedback Site](assets/lecturer_view_feedbackSite.png)